morpho-org/bundler3/README.md

 ## Modules

-All modules inherit from [`BaseModule`](./src/BaseModule.sol), which provides essential features such as reading the current initiator address.
+All modules inherit from [`BaseModule`](./src/BaseModule.sol), which provides essential features such as accessing the current initiator address.

 ### [`GenericModule1`](./src/GenericModule1.sol)